Occupational Health and Safety

 *2 Scope: Direct or temporary employees (excluding part-timers) working for Nisshin Seifun Group Inc., Nisshin Flour Milling Inc., Nisshin Seifun Welna Inc., Nisshin Pharma Inc., Nisshin Engineering Inc., Oriental Yeast Co., Ltd., and NBC Meshtec Inc. (excluding subsidiaries and overseas business sites)

-The number of traffic accidents was similar to the previous fiscal year’s total.
-About 25% of accidents were caused by Nisshin Seifun personnel or by inattention by both parties, while around 50% were self-inflicted.
-The majority of self-inflicted accidents resulted from collisions in parking lots, while many of the accidents caused by other parties involved rear-end collisions with stationary vehicles, such as vehicles stopped at red signals or in traffic jams.
+The number of traffic accidents increased by around 10% over the previous fiscal year’s total.
+Just under 25% of accidents were caused by Nisshin Seifun personnel or by inattention by both parties, while just over 40% were self-inflicted.
+Most self-inflicted accidents resulted from collisions in parking lots, while many of the accidents caused by other parties involved rear-end collisions with stationary vehicles, such as vehicles stopped at red signals or in traffic jams.
+There were also accidents in which vehicles collided with pedestrians crossing roads at green lights.
+We remind people about the need to check their surroundings even when the light is green.

 Occupational health and safety activities